 % RAILS_ENV=production rake secretIf you are installing version 1.5.0 or later, to enable Web Push notifications, you need to generate a few extra secrets and put them in .env.production.

 Set up the database for the first time

 Start the Mastodon daemonsRun the following commands with root privileges.

 # sysrc mastodon_web_enable="YES" # sysrc mastodon_workers_enable="YES" # sysrc mastodon_stream_enable="YES" # service mastodon_web start # service mastodon_workers start # service mastodon_stream start

 In this post, I describe how I manage ZFS snapshots and remote replication from a source host, phe, to a target host, bravo.
-I assume that 1) version 0.6.8 or newer of zap is installed, 2) the zap users exist on both phe and bravo, and 3) appropriate ssh authentication from zap@phe to zap@bravo is set up.
+I assume you have version 0.7.3 or newer of zap installed via the FreeBSD package and the sudo command is available.

 Target host (bravo)